davdar/maam/writeup/paper.markdown

 proofs of correctness, we develop a framework of Galois transformers (Section
 \ref{a-compositional-monadic-framework}).
-Galois transformers are an extension of monad transformers which transport 1) Galois connections and 2) mappings to an executable transition system (Section \ref{galois-transformers}).
+Galois transformers are an extension of monad transformers which transport 1) Galois connections and 2) mappings to an executable transition system (Section \ref{galois-transformers-1}).
 Our Galois transformer framework allows us to both execute and reason about the correctness of an abstract interpreter piecewise for each transformer in a stack.
 Galois transformers are language independent and they can be proven correct one and for all in isolation from a particular semantics.